Course Descriptions

 Poverty Health and Law Practicum - LAWS 7555

-Interdisciplinary class involving students in medical-legal partnerships (MLP).
-Readings introduce law students to substantive areas of health and poverty law, while introducing public health students to legal and policy advocacy on behalf of vulnerable populations.
-Students will work in MLP teams providing services to low-income patients to directly impact their social determinants of health by legal representation and public health advocacy.
-Students will also help to transform health care delivery model for low income patients by educating health care providers to identify social determinant issues and refer for legal and public health professionals.
-Legal services, provider education, and advocacy topics include the role of law and public health advocacy in addressing health disparities, standards of care for vulnerable populations, relationships between income, employment, housing, education, and health.
-Students will staff cases under the supervision of a Colorado Legal Services staff attorney or a pro bono attorney working on behalf of CLS, and will develop competency in community based advocacy, case planning, collaborative problem solving, cooperative decision-making, and client counseling.
+Introduces students to the substantive areas of health and poverty law.
+Topics include health disparities and the role of law, cultural competence, standards of care for vulnerable populations, relationships between income, employment, housing, education, and health.
+Students will also staff cases under the supervision of a Colorado Legal Services (CLS) staff attorney or a pro bono attorney working on behalf of CLS, and will develop competency in case planning, problem solving, cooperative decision making, and client counseling.
+4 credits, letter graded.

 Poverty Law - LAWS 7515

 Explores the legal and policy responses to poverty in the United States and addresses how the law shapes the lives of poor people and communities.
-Examines the extent of poverty in the United States, the root causes, and the historical development of social welfare policy.
+Examines the extent of poverty in the United States, the root causes and the historical development of social welfare policy.
 Focuses on the rights-based aspect of poverty law and various policies that attempt to ameliorate poverty.
+3 credits, letter graded.

 Poverty, Health and Law - LAWS 7535

 Introduces students to the substantive areas of health and poverty law.
-Topics include health disparities and the role of law, cultural competence, standards of care for vulnerable populations, relationships between income, employment, housing, education, and health.
+Topics include health disparities and the role of law, cultural competence, standards of care for vulnerable populations, relationships between income, employment, housing, education, health, violence, and immigrants.
 Students will also help with intake of clinic patients and support client representation by the attorney of record.
+2 credits, letter graded.

 Poverty, Health and Law Practicum - LAWS 7545

-A service learning course in which students draw from the substantive materials studied in LAWS 7535 (Poverty, Health and Law) to develop competency in case planning, problem solving, cooperative decisionmaking, and client counseling.
-Students will staff cases under the supervision of a Colorado Legal Services (CLS) staff attorney or a pro bono attorney working on behalf of CLS.
-Prerequisite: Poverty, Health and Law.
+A service learning course in which students draw from the substantive materials studied in LAWS 7535 to develop competency in case planning, problem solving, cooperative decision making, and client counseling.
+Students will staff cases under the supervision of a CO Legal Services (CLS) staff attorney or a pro bono attorney working on behalf of CLS.
+Requires prereq of LAWS 7535.
+2 credits, letter graded.

 Problem Solving, Professional Judgment, and Decision Making - LAWS 6813